Disclosure: Some affiliate links are provided below. Learn more.

 Step 3 (optional): Apply ‘rust’

 I like to add a little rust to my fake galvanised steel.
 If you don’t want rust, feel free to skip this step.

-To add fake rust, grab your paintbrush and dip it in a small amount of silver paint.
+To add fake rust, dip your paintbrush into a small amount of silver paint.
 Brush a small, light coat of paint where you would like the ‘rust’ to appear.

 As soon as you have dabbed the paint on, sprinkle a small amount of cinnamon directly on to the paint.

 Shake or flick your object with your finger to remove excess cinnamon.
 Use the same technique to add more rust as desired.